-Resident involvement and scrutiny
+Resident involvement and scrutiny services & information

 Updates from the resident involvement team and dates for your diary.